MicrosoftDocs/power-automate-docs/articles/enhance-business-process-flows-branching.md

 -   You can combine multiple conditions in a rule by using the `AND` operator or the `OR` operator, but not both operators.

--   When you define a process flow, you can optionally select an entity relationship.
-This relationship must a 1:N (One-to-Many) entity relationship.
+-   When you define a process flow, you can optionally select a table relationship.
+This relationship must a 1:N (One-to-Many) table relationship.

 -   More than one active process can run concurrently on the same data record.